Serving Agricultural Workers through Community Health Worker Interventions and SMART Goal Setting

 Published June 2023 | Back to all news and updates.

-Barriers to Diabetes Management among MSAWs
+Barriers to Diabetes Management

-MSAWs are often low-income and have limited access to healthcare and other services.
-Many MSAWs are Hispanic, and a significant number are also foreign-born.
-Many MSAWs also have limited English proficiency, which can make access to and understanding healthcare in the US difficult.
-MSAWs in the United States may face other challenges including finding stable and affordable housing, access and eligibility for health insurance coverage, and limited access to transportation, all of which can further limit their ability to access healthcare and other services and therefore make managing a chronic condition like diabetes extremely difficult.
+Agricultural workers in the United States often move to different areas of the country to follow the growing season.
+They often live at or below the poverty line and have limited access to healthcare and other services.
+Some also have limited English proficiency, which can make access to and understanding healthcare in the US difficult.
+Farmworkers may face other challenges including finding stable and affordable housing, access to health insurance coverage, and limited access to transportation, all of which can further limit their ability to access healthcare and other services and therefore make managing a chronic condition like diabetes extremely difficult.

 Setting SMART Goals for Diabetes Management

-By setting SMART goals and tracking their progress, MSAWs can work towards changing their health behaviors, improving their diabetes management, and reducing the risk of diabetes complications.
+By setting SMART goals and tracking their progress, farmworkers can work toward changing their health behaviors, improving their diabetes management, and reducing the risk of diabetes complications.
 It is important to involve a healthcare team, including a primary care provider and a diabetes educator, in the goal-setting process to ensure that goals are realistic and achievable.
 Here is an example of how setting up a medical home using SMART goals can support comprehensive, coordinated, and continuous care in diabetes management:

 Irene, a local CHW has scheduled a home visit with Martha to talk about the importance of taking her diabetes medications.
 Martha would like to focus on taking them as prescribed with meals, and they both decide to set up a SMART goal: “Martha will take all her diabetes medications as prescribed with meals every day for the next week.”
 To make this goal possible, Irene has helped Martha set up reminders on her phone and will check in with her to track her progress.
 At the end of the week, Irene and Martha will get together to review progress and make any necessary adjustments to her plan.